chombourger/seine/README.md

 The tool was designed to not require elevated privileges after its installation (sudo isn't used or required, no bind mounts, etc.).
 The root file-system is first assembled in a container (seine uses podman because it is daemon-less and very similar to docker).
-It is then exported as a tarball and a Linux kernel started as a user-mode process to create the disk images including partitions and logical volumes that were specified.
+It is then exported as a tarball and a Linux system started under qemu/kvm to create the disk images including partitions and logical volumes that were specified.
 Installation of the boot-loader also happens there since it may require disks/partitions to be created.

 ## Getting started